≡ Menu

 But…

-This little “factoid” is definitely something you should consider when trying to determine what “kind” of life insurance policy that you want to purchase and how long you want to “own” that policy because if you ever do decide to apply for a life insurance policy later on, just know that having been diagnosed with type 2 diabetes will generally make your life insurance policy cost more.
+This little “factoid” is definitely something you should consider when trying to determine what “kind” of life insurance policy you want to purchase and how long you want to “own” that policy because if you ever do decide to apply for a life insurance policy later on, know that having been diagnosed with type 2 diabetes will generally make your life insurance policy cost more.

 Now…